 Sulfide Monitoring: Based on a review of this permit application, WDEQ determined that there is a potential for exceedance of sulfide-hydrogen sulfide standards.
-For sulfide-hydrogen sulfide, the permit requires monitoring at the outfall(s) and the receiving stream below the outfall(s) once every two months.
-Monitoring at downstream monitoring point 1 (DMP1, listed in Table 1, in Part I (B) (12) of the permit) is necessary to determine impacts, if any, on the receiving stream for sulfide-hydrogen sulfide.
-Results are to be reported twice-yearly and if no effluent from this facility reaches the downstream monitoring point during an entire sampling period, then "no discharge" is to be reported from the DMP that period.
+For sulfide-hydrogen sulfide, the permit requires monitoring at the outfalls and the receiving streams below the outfalls once every two months.
+Monitoring at a downstream monitoring point (DMP1, listed in Table 1, in Part I (B) (12) of the permit) is necessary to determine impacts, if any, on the receiving stream for sulfide-hydrogen sulfide.
+Results are to be reported twice-yearly and if no effluent from this facility reaches the downstream monitoring point during an entire sampling period, then "no discharge" is to be reported from the applicable DMPs that period.
 The DMP is not a compliance point.
 It is intended only as a location to gather downstream water quality data.

-Data collected at location DMP1 will be evaluated by WDEQ on an ongoing basis in order to determine if effluent from this facility conforms to the following chemical characteristics at the DMP location:
+Data collected at DMP locations will be evaluated by WDEQ on an ongoing basis in order to determine if effluent from this facility conforms to the following chemical characteristics at the DMP locations:

-Sulfide-Hydrogen Sulfide< 2 g/L
+Sulfide-Hydrogen Sulfide< 2 $\mu$ g/L

-Analytical laboratory methods testing sulfide have practical quantitation limits above 2 g/L, so a non-detectable test result will be considered compliant with standards.
+Analytical laboratory methods testing sulfide have practical quantitation limits above 2 $\mu$ g/L, so a non-detectable test result will be considered compliant with standards.
 Required detection limit is 0.1 mg/L, maximum.

 Agricultural and wildlife use of water: Federal effluent guidelines, per 40 CFR Part 435 Subpart E, require that the discharges of produced water from oil production units be used for agricultural or wildlife propagation when discharged.
 The Wyoming Game and Fish Department has determined that discharge of produced water from all existing WYPDES-permitted oil production units in Wyoming is being used to enhance wildlife propagation and habitat.
-Hence, this facility complies with 40 CFR Part 435 Subpart E, provided that the discharge meets the effluent limits of this WYPDES permit.
+Hence, this facility is in compliance with 40 CFR Part 435 Subpart E, provided that the discharge meets the effluent limits of this WYPDES permit.